 Reading the Room

 Remember that tipping reflects service quality too.
 A surly dealer who barely acknowledges your presence?
 Tip less.
 A dealer who keeps the game fun, explains rules patiently, and creates a welcoming atmosphere?
 Show your appreciation accordingly.
+This principle also guides how much to tip casino hosts—better service often means a more generous tip.

 Some players even develop their own systems where tipping happens after big wins, at the end of each hour, or when leaving the table.
 Find what works for you.